Olivia Cheng (Canadian actress)

-Olivia Cheng (鄭啟蕙, pinyin Zhèng Qǐhuì) is a Canadian actress, broadcast journalist, and former correspondent for Entertainment Tonight Canada.
+Olivia Cheng (鄭啟蕙 (Zhèng Qǐhuì)) is a Canadian actress, broadcast journalist, and former correspondent for Entertainment Tonight Canada.
 Some of her roles include concubine Mei Lin in Marco Polo, sinister Master Gao in Deadly Class, Ah Toy (a madam in San Francisco's Chinatown with a secret violent life) in the 1870s-set martial arts crime drama series Warrior, Dr. Sylvia Wen (Boulder Free Zone's main doctor) in the 2021 adaptation of Stephen King's The Stand and warrior Charlotte in the dystopian series See.

 Early life

 Cheng was born in Edmonton, Alberta, to parents who immigrated from Guangdong.
 They were part of a co-founding group of Chinese parents that created the Edmonton Mandarin Bilingual program within the city's public school system.
 Her father worked in software and her mother was a health aide.

 Cheng enrolled in her first acting class at the age of six and booked her first commercial at nineteen.
 The following year, she attended NAIT's Radio and Television Arts program.
 After finishing school, she became a videographer for Global TV Lethbridge, before moving back to Edmonton to work as a broadcast and print journalist.
 She went on to freelance as a correspondent for ET Canada.